Lessons from the Rock for Europe's banks

 Although that slowed the visible run, deposits continued to be pulled from Northern Rock by online, postal and telephone customers in a so-called silent run.

-About half of Northern Rock's 24 billion pounds of retail deposits were estimated to have been withdrawn.
+About half of Northern Rock's 24 billion pounds ($38 billion) of retail deposits were estimated to have been withdrawn.

 Other banks also suffered silent runs during the crisis, including Belgium's Fortis and U.S. lender Wachovia, and in the modern era that is seen as the biggest risk for banks.